 Near the end of the war, three of these guns were used on the "M" class submarines.
 These were meant to be utilized as anti-shipping weapons, as it was felt that a single hit from a 12" (30.5 cm) projectile would be enough to sink a merchant vessel.
 This was moderately successful, although if the firing tube leaked it could blow the muzzle off the weapon.

 Consisted of A tube, inner A tube, B tube and overlapping jacket.
 A total of 110 guns were made, including guns reworked to repair "steel choke" problems, being five Mark IXE (Elswick), five Mark IXv (Vickers) and three Mark IXw (Woolwich).
 A further six Mark IXw guns with tapered inner A tubes and no forward shoulders were manufactured during World War I. The Welin breeches were hand operated in the early ships, but hydraulic operation was fitted in latter ships.
 Vickers "pure-coupled" breech mechanisms were used on some guns, designated as A Mark IX.
 Mark IX* was assigned to guns intended for railway mountings.
-These were to have had their front chamber slopes modified, but it appears that no guns were actually altered.
+These were to have had their front chamber slopes modified to hold the shell at higher gun elevations, but it appears that no guns were actually altered.

 Gunlayers Test: 2 rounds per minute